 Skip to main content

-The 5-hour window
+The rolling window

+Sigilix uses a rolling window keyed by GitHub installation.
+Your account is provisioned with a review allowance over that window during the private beta.
 The window is rolling, not fixed.
-At any moment, Sigilix counts how many reviews you’ve completed in the past 5 hours.
+At any moment, Sigilix counts how many reviews you’ve completed in the trailing window.
 As old reviews age out, fresh capacity is freed up.
+Usage windows reset on a 5-day cadence — not weekly.

 What counts as a “review”